Bungie-net/api/README.md

 - Various data is added for Masterworks sockets:
   - The ItemState enum has a new value, "Masterwork", that indicates whether the item has a Masterwork plug inserted (since this ItemState property is on the basic DestinyItemComponent, this makes knowing whether the item is a Masterwork easier than having to iterate through the plugs inserted into the item)
   - Extra state information was added to DestinyItemPlugDefinition and DestinySocketTypeDefinition (and its children) that should be useful (see definition for new properties and their documentation).
 Notably, Socket Type actions now convey the rules under which a plug can be inserted into a socket of that type.
 (These rules keep piling on each other!
 Sockets are getting pretty complicated)  Socket Type whitelists also have reinitializationPossiblePlugHashes, which is the list of possible masterwork plugs that could be inserted when you "reinitialize" a masterwork socket.
+- The template for player reporting URLs to redirect to us for player reports is:
+  - https://www.bungie.net/en/PGCR/Report/[PGCR ID]/?characterId=[Offending Character ID]
+  - It's kind of ugly right now, something I need to fix up when I get the time.

 # The State of the API